-Here’s what happens if you turn Intel SpeedStep on or off in your BIOS and whether it’s safe to do so:
+Here’s everything about turning Intel SpeedStep on or off in your BIOS being safe to do so:

 If you turn off SpeedStep, the processor will run faster at the cost of consuming more energy and creating more heat.